-On June 14, 2019, the Sabail district court in Baku ordered Aslanov to remain in detention for four months pending an investigation on charges of high treason, according to Elchin Sadygov, the journalist’s lawyer, who spoke to CPJ at the time.
-If found guilty, he could be jailed for life, according to Article 274 of the Azerbaijani criminal code and the journalist’s wife.
+On June 14, the Sabail District Court in Baku, the capital, ordered Aslanov to remain in detention for four months, pending an investigation on allegations of high treason, according to Elchin Sadygov, the journalist’s lawyer, who spoke to CPJ at the time.
+Treason is punishable with up to life in prison, according to the Azerbaijani criminal code.

-Gulmira Aslanova told CPJ in October 2019 that Aslanov denies the charges and said they were in retaliation for the journalist’s criticism of public officials and laws.
-She said that before his arrest, the journalist was preparing to publish an investigation for Xeberman into alleged corruption in the tourism sector involving high-ranking government officials.
+Aslanova told CPJ in October 2019 that her husband denied the charges, and said they were retaliation for his criticism of public officials and laws.
+Before his arrest, Aslanov was preparing to publish an investigation for Xeberman into alleged corruption in the tourism sector involving high-ranking government officials, she said.

-Aslanova told CPJ that in April 2018, her husband was drafted into military service for one year despite being medically unfit to serve due to his low weight and a chronic heart condition.
-She said she believes he was ordered to serve to prevent him from working.
+Previously, in April 2018, Aslanov was drafted into military service for one year despite being medically unfit to serve due to his low weight and chronic heart condition, his wife told CPJ, saying she believed he was ordered to serve to prevent him from working.

-At a February 17, 2020, hearing, Aslanov denied the treason charges—under which he is accused of spying for Iran and selling state secrets to the Iranian intelligence services—and alleged that law enforcement officers had pressured him into confessing by threatening his family and that his detention is in retaliation for his journalistic work, Kavkazsky Uzel reported.
+At a hearing on February 17, Aslanov denied that he had spied or sold state secrets to the Iranian intelligence services, and alleged that law enforcement officers had pressured him into confessing by threatening his family.
+He said his detention was in retaliation for his journalistic work, Kavkazsky Uzel reported.

 On November 16, 2020, the Baku Grave Crimes Court convicted Aslanov of high treason and sentenced him to 16 years in prison, according to Aslanova, news reports, and Rasul Jafarov, chairman of the Baku Human Rights Club, a local advocacy group, who spoke with CPJ via messaging app.